4d/docs/website/translated_docs/es/ViewPro/formulas.md

 ## Referencias de celdas

 Formulas often refer to other cells by cell addresses.
-You can copy these formulas into other cells.
+Puede copiar estas fórmulas a otras celdas.
 For example, the following formula, entered in cell C8, adds the values in the two cells above it and displays the result.

 ```
 = C6 + C7